 Infographics can also be used to increase user interaction by creating quizzes, tutorials and how-to’s, as it places users from a passive into a more active role.
 A cool example is this quiz by Marvel.

 We hope these tips will come in handy when creating your next Instagram slideshow.
 Try out the different styles and functions, and choose what best fits your page aesthetic and resonates well with your followers.
 Happy Instagramming!

 Need help creating a captivating infographic?
 At ManyPixels we have over 30 professional graphic designers ready to meet your needs.
-Check out our How it Works page to get started.
+Check out our services to get started.